MykalMachon/LeadPeak/README.md

 3. Get a google maps API key [from the google cloud platform](https://developers.google.com/maps/documentation/javascript/get-api-key)
 4. In the repo folder, create a file called variables.env, past the following into the file ```GMAPS_API_KEY = YOUR_API_KEY_GOES_HERE```
 5. Open two terminal windows: In the first window, run the command ```npm run start```.
 In the second window, run the command ```npm run electron```
 6. __Tada :tada:__ you're good to go!
-Lead hunt to your hears content.
+Lead hunt to your heart's content.